-Right to Access information we hold
+Right to access information we hold

-Every patient has the right to request access to or copies of, information we hold about them.
-This is known as a Subject Access Request.
-The information held may be stored in various formats such as paper records, electronic records including digital imaging, video, photographs, x-ray or by any new or existing medium.
+Every service user has the right to request access to or copies of, information we hold about them.
+This is known as a subject access request (SAR).
+The information held may be stored in various formats such as paper records, electronic records including digital imaging, video, photographs, X-ray or by any new or existing medium.
 Usually everyone can see the information that is kept in their own records.